-The Temple of the Golden One is a monotheistic faith devoted to Hep’a’nen which teaches that while Hep’a’nen is not the only god-like being, He is the only one who is Good and worthy of worship.
+The Church of Hep'a'nen is a monotheistic faith devoted to the deity Hep’a’nen, which teaches that while Hep’a’nen is not the only god-like being, He is the only one who is Good and worthy of worship.
 The worship of Hep’a’nen is the most common belief system in Sha’uru, with an estimated 89% of all sentient denizens following Him in some form.
-Hep’a’nen goes by many names, depending on where in Sha’Uru an individual finds themselves.
+Hep’a’nen goes by many names, depending on where in Sha’Uru an individual finds themselves:

-In all cultures, Hep'a'nen is said to have three aspects: The Caregiver, The Hunter, and The Shepherd.
+In all cultures, Hep'a'nen is said to have three aspects.
 In all depictions He is bearing his flaming sword, but the location of the sword indicates which aspect He is fulfilling:

 Hep’a’nen is not believed to be the creator of the world, he found the world of Sha'uru in his journeys and saw it had been befouled by the influence of his old enemy, Rum'at Abi, The Mother of Horrors.

 The scripture for those that worship Hep’a’nen is called The Word.
 Mystery and debate shrouds the document, despite the near universal agreement amongst his followers that it is His scripture, of how the document came to be.
 Some believe it was penned in ages past by those who could speak directly with Him, and they communicated with him of their free will.
 Some believe he possessed an individual and compelled them to write the book.
 Still others believe it was a collection of stories that had survived many generations through word-of-mouth put together by scholars who were not necessarily worshipers themselves

 Humans, Dur, and Nisse all believe that Hep’a’nen came to save them from the scourge of Orcs, Dragons, and Trolls, the creations of Rum’At Abi.